glenncarson/Glenn_Bfx_Repo/README.md

 `genome` (default is GRCh38):
 - Only GRCh38 is allowed at this time, as the sample vcf files are mapped to this build.
 `--force_overwrite_download_files` (default is False):
-- if True, overwrites variant files, clinvar annotations, and the annotated vcf files when running the script
+- if set/True, overwrites variant files, clinvar annotations, and the annotated vcf files when running the script

 ## Part Two
 - `variant_interpretation/notebooks/analyze_interpreted_variants.ipynb`